punteroo/TF2-Item-Plugins/README.md

 ## vip-unusual-glow
 * Allows players to apply one of the new 'player glow' Unusual taunt effects on them permanently.
 * This plugin has reports of lowering other players' FPS due to the Unusual effect being constantly applied to the player.
-There is nothing I can do about this issue other than tell you to get a better PC.
+There is nothing I can do about this issue other than tell you to get a better PC or blame the game for not having great optimization in this matter.

 Command | Description | Example
 ----------- | ------------- | ----------